medvied/mze/mze.rst

       - It MUST be possible to define a text (which is rendered as a still image) and a sound file and view them as a video with text-as-image as video and sound file and sound in the video.
+    * - R.search.shortcut
+      - Search shortcuts MUST be supported.
+Example: "m " is typed, search engine assumes that it's "mze", not "m".

 Design